jer-k/jekyll-now/_drafts/2020-07-11-apline-linux-docker-authentication-with-pass.md

 RUN chmod -R 700 $HOME/.gnupg
 ```

-After a little bit of trail and error, I discovered that I needed a `.gnupg` directory with correct permissions before `gpg` would allow me to generate the key.
-With that, everything is now setup to start generating our secure login.
+After a little bit of trial and error, I discovered that I needed a `.gnupg` directory with correct permissions before `gpg` would allow me to generate the key.
+With that, everything is now set up to start generating our secure login.

 ```
 WORKDIR $HOME